Latest FIGHT (FIGHT) News Update

 FIGHT's development continues with these milestones:

-2. Fighter Community & FightGear Expansion (Q2–Q3 2026) – Dynamic membership benefits, capsule drops tied to UFC events, and prototype merchandise testing.
+2. Fighter Community Expansion (Q2–Q3 2026) – Dynamic membership benefits, AMAs, watch parties, and FightGear capsule drops tied to UFC events.

-3. FightHub Rollout & AR/VR Experiments (2027+) – Launching an interoperable network for global fight organizations and exploring immersive fan experiences.
+4. FightHub Rollout & AR/VR Experiments (2027+) – Launch of an interoperable partner network and exploration of immersive fan experiences.

 Deep Dive

-Overview: The long-term vision centers on “FightHub,” an interoperable network where partner apps and leagues respect the Fight.ID, FP, and $FIGHT ecosystem.
-The goal is to onboard global fight organizations and experiment with AR/VR fan experiences that use identity and reputation for access and progression (Fight Foundation).
-By this stage, the DAO treasury is expected to be funded by diversified revenue.
+Overview: This long-term vision involves launching FightHub, an interoperable network of partner apps and leagues that respect the Fight.ID, FP, and $FIGHT stack.
+The goal is to onboard global combat sports organizations.
+Concurrently, the team plans to experiment with AR/VR fan experiences that use on-chain identity and reputation for access and progression (Fight Foundation).

 Conclusion